Introduction to Model-Based Derivative-Free Optimization: Introduction

 \section{Introduction}

-This article is an introduction to the algorithmic ideas and analysis for \emph{interpolation-based optimization} (IBO), a type of derivative-free optimization (DFO) method.\footnote{DFO is sometimes called \emph{zeroth order optimization} (ZOO), particularly in machine learning.} As the name suggests, DFO refers to optimization in the absence of derivative information, whether that be for the objective function and/or constraint functions.
-Our focus here is nonlinear optimization, where we aim to minimize a (usually smooth) function of several real variables, possibly with constraints, which may be specified either explicitly (e.g.~$x_1 \geq 0$) or via other nonlinear function(s) (e.g.~$c(\bx) \geq 0$).\footnote{Nonlinear optimization generally excludes very structured problems such as linear or quadratic programming, as in those settings the full problem is explicitly available through the relevant vectors and matrices.} Most nonlinear optimization algorithms, such as gradient descent or (quasi-)Newton methods, require some derivative information, such as the gradient or Hessian of the objective (and any nonlinear constraints).
-DFO methods become relevant in situations where no derivative information is available, and IBO methods form an important sub-class of DFO methods.
+This article is an introduction to the algorithmic ideas and analysis for \renaming{model-based derivative-free optimization (MBDFO)}.
+As the name suggests, \renaming{derivative-free optimization (DFO)---model-based or otherwise---}refers to optimization in the absence of derivative information, whether that be for the objective function and/or constraint functions.\footnote{DFO is sometimes called \emph{zeroth order optimization} (ZOO), particularly in machine learning.} Our focus here is nonlinear optimization, where we aim to minimize a (usually \minorrev{assumed} smooth) function of several real variables, possibly with constraints, which may be specified either explicitly (e.g.~$x_1 \geq 0$) or via other nonlinear function(s) (e.g.~$c(\bx) \geq 0$).
+Most \minorrev{general-purpose} nonlinear optimization algorithms, such as gradient descent or (quasi-)Newton methods, require some derivative information, such as the gradient or Hessian of the objective (and any nonlinear constraints).
+DFO methods become relevant in situations where no derivative information is available, and \renaming{MBDFO} methods form an important sub-class of DFO methods.